Retro Rider: José María Jiménez – Erratic and Tragic

 Jiménez on El Angliru

 Jiménez will probably be mostly remembered for his win on the Angliru in the 1999 Vuelta a España.
 He would often attack without considering the consequences, but when ‘El Chava’ emerged from the fog on El Angliru in 1999, the myth of the Vuelta was created.
-The Angliru needed a hero: Rain, wind, cold, fog – all the ingredients you need for an epic stage, but they also blinded the television, obscuring the action form the millions of fans at home.
+The Angliru needed a hero: Rain, wind, cold, fog – all the ingredients you need for an epic stage, but they also blinded the television, obscuring the action from the millions of fans at home.
 The headlights of the cars appeared and the figure of ‘El Chava’ danced ahead of them.

 On the attack in the Dauphine